Cancer verifications service

 The Cancer Verifications Service (CVS) confirms diagnoses and details of cancer on the NSW Cancer Registry.

 Health professionals: Family cancer service clinicians and other health professionals may request a cancer verification to help assess the risk of hereditary cancer for patients and their families.

 Individuals may request access to their own information held on the NSW Cancer Registry.

 In limited circumstances, requests for information about a deceased family member may be made—see below note on deceased patients.

-The CVS does not accept requests from researchers.
+The Cancer Verifications Service does not accept requests from researchers.

 Please ensure you approach hospitals and treating doctors for medical records prior to making a request to the CVS.
 If records have been destroyed by the source institution or cannot be found, you may make a request following the 5 steps below.

 - Complete the request form: All requests to the CVS require a CVS Request Form (PDF) to be completed.
 Complete sections 1–3.

 - Obtain consent: Provide written evidence that the patient whose cancer is to be verified consents to the verification:

 - Individuals requesting their own information should sign the CVS Request Form to indicate their consent.